jgorset/django-kronos/README.rst

 settings variables used by kronos:

 KRONOS_PYTHON
-    Python interpreter to build a crontab line.
-By default the same interpreter as one you invoked to install tasks is used.
+    Python interpreter to build a crontab line (defaults to the interpreter you used to invoke the management command).

 KRONOS_MANAGE
-    Management command to build a crontab line.
-By default ``getcwd() + manage.py`` is used.
+    Management command to build a crontab line (defaults to ``manage.py`` in the current working directory).

 KRONOS_PYTHONPATH
     Extra path which will be added as a ``--pythonpath`` option to the management command.
-    By default extra pythonpath is not used.

-Define these variables in your :file:`settings.py` if you wish to alter crontab lines.
+Define these variables in your ``settings.py`` file if you wish to alter crontab lines.

 Installation
 ------------